AspectPlayedX/mug/README.md

 Nothing is installed until you choose something.

-You can also grab `mug-loader.exe` straight from [Releases](../../releases/latest) and double-click it — it's a single self-contained file.
+You can also grab `mug-loader.exe` straight from [Releases](../../releases/latest) and double-click it, it's a single self-contained file.

 > **Windows will warn you.** The app isn't code-signed, so SmartScreen shows